NecroReindeer/comp130-mobile-game-app/README.md

 [Trello Board](https://trello.com/b/HY4IBdXG/kivy-mobile-game)

+##Contained in this README.md
+* Hotrod the Beetle Design
+* Trello Board Sprints
+Please see the README.md in the 'Hotrod' folder for documentation relating to the application.

 ##Hotrod the Beetle
 Hotrod the Beetle will be a game with mechanics like Pac-Man - the player must collect pellet objects in a maze, and the level is complete when all have been collected.
 The player character is a beetle named Hotrod, and the enemies are rival beetles.
 The mazes will be procedurally generated.
 After the player completes a maze, a new one will be generated and the difficulty will be increased.
 The player can collect the equivilent of Pac-Man power pellets in order to defeat the enemy beetles, and send them back to their starting area.